 “An upgraded New Line Road would improve safety, and capacity for the growing population of Sydney’s north-west.”

 Federal Member for Berowra Julian Leeser said current traffic conditions warranted an investigation of the quality of the road.

-“At the election I promised to put Federal money on the table so we could thoroughly plan for the widening of New Line Road for State Government investment.
-My role was to to encourage the State Government to invest in the widening of New Line Road.
+“At the election, I promised to put Federal money on the table so we could thoroughly plan for the widening of New Line Road for State Government investment.
+My role was to encourage the State Government to invest in the widening of New Line Road.